 1. Premises Liability

-Premises liability is usually based upon inadequacies in the property owner’s maintenance of the pool and surrounding area, or supervision of pool users.
-Some of these inadequacies in a drowning case could include the following:
+The negligent party can be at fault for the inadequacies in pool maintenance and the surrounding pool area by their owners, or the supervision of their pool users.
+Some of these pool safety inadequacies in a drowning case could include the following:

-Lack of fencing.
-According to the CPSC, in-ground pools without complete fencing are 60 percent more likely to involve a swimming pool drowning than fenced pools.
-A property owner may be liable after a swimming pool drowning if it can be shown that a reasonably prudent pool owner would have installed safety features such as fencing and locked gates.
+- Lack of fencing.
+According to the CPSC, in-ground pools without complete fencing are 60 percent more likely to involve a drowning than fenced pools.
+A pool owner may be liable after a drowning if it can be shown that a reasonably prudent pool owner would have installed pool safety features such as fencing and locked gates.

-Warning signs.
-A property owner may also be liable for a swimming pool drowning if he or she failed to post warning signs.
-An owner has a duty to act reasonably in warning swimmers of possible dangers, such as posting signs indicating the depth of the water or a “swim at your own risk” sign in the absence of a lifeguard.
-However, if a drowning occurs and warning signs are hidden or unreadable, the property owner may be liable.
+- Warning signs.
+Property owners may also be liable for a drowning if they failed to post warning signs.
+An owner must warn swimmers of possible dangers, such as posting signs indicating the depth of the water or a “swim at your own risk” sign in the absence of a lifeguard.
+However, if a drowning occurs and safety signs are hidden or unreadable, pool owners may be liable.
 Some dangers are “open and obvious” and a court may not find liability because a reasonable person would have common knowledge of the dangers of swimming without a lifeguard on duty or that shallow depths are not for diving.

-Negligent supervision.
+- Negligent supervision.
 The owner of a private residence can be liable for a drowning for failing to supervise guests, especially if they represented that they would be watching a child.
-A private commercial landowner that has a pool open to the public as part of their business has a greater degree of duty to protect swimmers, and may face liability if no lifeguard is provided, or if warning signs are lacking, despite some dangers being open and obvious.
-If a lifeguard is negligent in his or her supervision, the employer and/or property owner can be held liable for drownings.
+A private commercial landowner that has a pool open to the public as part of their business has a greater degree of duty to protect swimmers and may face liability if no lifeguard is provided, or if warning signs are lacking, despite some dangers being open and obvious.
+If a lifeguard is negligent in his or her supervision, the employer and/or owner of the property can be held liable for drownings.

 Under the negligence basis for a drowning claim, a person is liable if they were negligent in causing the accident.
-Negligence is the failure to do what a reasonable person would have done under similar circumstances.
-As we have seen under premises liability, a property owner’s negligence in failing to make the property safe establishes his or her liability.
+Negligence is the failure to do what a normal person would do under the circumstances.
+A property owner’s negligence in failing to make the property safe establishes his or her liability.
 Other parties may also be liable if their negligence leads to a drowning.
 For example, if pool equipment was improperly installed, resulting in a drowning, there might be a cause of action in negligence against the installers.
-An employer might be liable if a lifeguard is hired that was unqualified, or if the lifeguard’s negligent supervision leads to a drowning.
+An employer might be liable if unqualified or improperly trained lifeguards were hired, or if the lifeguard’s supervision leads to a drowning.